 Hours: Open Daily, Sunrise to Sunset

 Location: The entrance, with a small parking lot and a portable toilet, is on North Porchuck Road, 0.5 miles east of Riversville Road.
-It is located just a few blocks south of the main Audubon Center in Greenwich.
+It is located just a few blocks south of Greenwich Audubon Center.

 This is one of seven sanctuaries managed by the National Audubon Society in Greenwich.
 Benjamin T. Fairchild first developed the Fairchild Garden as a wildflower sanctuary on this property's abandoned farmland, which he purchased in 1890.
 After his death in 1939, Mrs. Elon Huntington Hooker, with the help of local garden clubs, raised the money to pay off the mortgage on the sanctuary.
 It was donated to the National Audubon Society in 1945.
 It is not a formal garden, but a natural area, with introduced wildflower species and some interesting rocks in the landscape.

-The property contains a red maple swamp, a freshwater pond, a hillside wetland, wetland meadow, wetland scrub thicket, emergent freshwater marsh, surface stream, and a mature oak-beech-maple forest, and includes many beautiful granite outcrops and deep shady ravines.
+The property contains a red maple swamp, a freshwater pond, a hillside wetland, wetland meadow, wetland scrub thicket, emergent freshwater marsh, surface stream, and mature oak-beech-maple forest, and includes many beautiful granite outcrops and deep shady ravines.
 There are vernal ponds and healthy streams.
-Most of the wildlife found at the Audubon Greenwich Main Sanctuary can also be seen here.
+Most of the wildlife found at Greenwich Audubon Center's Main Sanctuary can also be seen here.

 The open wetland meadows support a stunning array of associated plant species, including tussock sedge, cattails, and pink lady slipper orchids.
 This area is known as an excellent birding spot, especially during spring and fall migration.